affinitydb/doc/terminology.md

 In a future release, it will also be possible to define customized sub-structures (as values embedded in a PIN).
 Data types are described in detail [here](./pathSQL reference.md#data-types).
 At the programming level, the same value structure is also used to hold a [collection](#collection).
-In ChaosDB, every instance of a value is free to be of any type;
+In Affinity, every instance of a value is free to be of any type;
-ChaosDB may perform data type [coercion](#coercion).
+Affinity may perform data type [coercion](#coercion).

 ###Collection
 A collection is an ordered list of scalar [values](#value), held by a [PIN](#pin) via